borntofrappe/learning-d3/F1 Calendar Map/README.md

 To have an offset add, or remove, an arbitrary number of meridians.

+## Animation

-With the final value the goal is to animate the projection.
-One way is with `d3.timer`.
+One way to update the projection's rotation over time is with `d3.timer`.

 ```js
 const duration = 1000;